Affording a WNS Education

 All recipients must complete a financial assistance application for each school year.
 Retaining current students and families is the school’s highest priority; therefore, returning families whose financial assistance applications are submitted on time are given first priority.
 Next, new families are considered.
 Applications received after the deadline are considered only if funds remain.

 PLEASE NOTE: if you are applying to WNS through the Independent School Alliance for Minority Affairs, you may already have completed the Parents’ Financial Statement (“PFS”) through the School and Student Service for Financial Aid (“SSS”).
-You must also submit the FAST online application to be considered for financial assistance at WNS.
+You must also submit the Clarity online application to be considered for financial assistance at WNS.

 The Steps For Applying